pmorie/kubernetes/docs/design/secrets.md

 3. Secret data should not be transmitted over the wire insecurely
 4. Kubelets must ensure pods do not have access to each other's secrets

+#### Read of secret data by the Kubelet

+The Kubelet should only be allowed to read secrets which are consumed by pods scheduled onto that Kubelet's node and their associated service accounts.
+Authorization of the Kubelet to read this data would be delegated to an authorization plugin and associated policy rule.

 #### Secret data on the node

 Consideration must be given to whether secret data should be allowed to be at rest on the node: